-Emily Brebach joined the Atlanta Symphony Orchestra (ASO) playing English Horn and Oboe in Fall 2012.
+Emily Brebach joined the Atlanta Symphony Orchestra playing English horn and oboe in the fall of 2012.

-Ms. Brebach, a Philadelphia native, has performed with several orchestras throughout the United States, including the Houston Symphony, Houston Ballet, Sarasota Opera and the Florida Orchestra.
-Prior to joining the ASO, Ms. Brebach held the position of English horn and oboe with the Sarasota Orchestra.
+Ms. Brebach, a Philadelphia native, has performed with several orchestras throughout the United States, including the Boston Symphony, Houston Symphony, Kansas City Symphony, the Minnesota Orchestra, and the Sarasota Opera.
+Prior to joining the Atlanta Symphony Orchestra, Ms. Brebach held the position of English horn and oboe with the Sarasota Orchestra.

 Ms. Brebach is an Artist Affiliate Instructor of Oboe at Emory University, a faculty member of the Atlanta Symphony Orchestra’s Talent Development Program, and also maintains an active private studio out of her home.
 She spends her summers in residence as English horn and oboe as well as artist faculty at the Brevard Music Center in Brevard, NC.
 She has also performed at the Grand Teton Music Festival, the Des Moines Metro Opera, Strings Music Festival (Steamboat Springs, CO), Festival Mozaic (San Luis Obispo, CA), Tanglewood Music Center and the Aspen Music Festival.